tomasferrarisenda/backstage/README.md

 On the next, under Owner complete with your GitHub username and under Repository complete with "backstage-minikube-lab".
 Click Review and then Create.

 If all goes well, you should see a few green ticks and a "Go to PR" button.
 Click on the button.
+This should send you to the Pull Request page on your repo.
+Merge the branch.

+### Next steps to deploy the new frontend service
+Ok, we now have all necessary files and directories to deploy the frontend.
+We just need the actual code.

+In the [example files directory](/example-files/) you will find necessary code for the frontend to work.
+Copy the contents of [index.html](/example-files/my-app-frontend/index.html), [index.js](/example-files/my-app-frontend/index.js) and [styles.css](/example-files/my-app-frontend/styles.css) into their respective files in [my-app/frontend](/my-app/frontend/).

+When done, commit the changes and this should trigger the frontend GitHub workflow, which will build the container image for the frontend and push it to DockerHub

 </br>
 </br>